 The problem for farmers is that hemp naturally produces THC, and even strains that are hybridized for high CBD and low THC still produce THC.
 Plus, plants tend to produce more THC under stress, so plants that experience overly dry conditions, overly wet conditions, insect infestations, mold, and all of the other factors that cause stress will cause farmers even more stress by coming back from lab tests “hot” (containing too much THC).
 In states where hemp is legal, but not THC, that means an entire crop gets destroyed by the authorities.

 It’s important to acknowledge that the 0.3% cap on THC is entirely arbitrary.
-It’s not based on any “safe dosage” (there is, as far as is known, any unsafe dosage of THC) or on any other scientific standard.
+It’s not based on any “safe dosage” (there is, as far as is known, no unsafe dosage of THC) or on any other scientific standard.
 In fact, no scientific trials have definitively shown whether that amount of THC will show up in a drug test.
 The only difference between industrial hemp and marijuana is this arbitrary distinction – the “two” plants are no more genetically different than a tabby cat and a calico.